bsdevlin/fpga_snark_prover/README.md

 The goal of this project is to accelerate zk-SNARK proof creation by offloading operations to a FPGA:
  * FPGA acceleration of bn128 curve arithmetic
-   - Implement base curve arithmetic in Montgomery form, coprocessor architecture
+   - Implement base curve arithmetic in Montgomery form, kernel architecture
    - Implement G1 (Fp) & G2 (Fp2) point multiplication
    - Implement architecture on AWS and show functionality with c++ API over PCIe
  * Multi exponentiation (multiexp) - implement G1_MULTIEXP and G2_MULTIEXP